This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

-Eltworks Integrator extracts data from the source connection, transforms it by applying one or multiple transformations, and then automatically loads it in the destination.
+Etlworks extracts data from the source Connection, transforms it by applying one or multiple transformations, and then automatically loads it in the destination.

 - The source is a relational database.